How long does the home energy assessment usually take to complete?

 Again, every home is different and the savings depends its size and how leaky or “inefficient” your home was prior to the visit (a newer tight home will save less money than an older “leaky” home) but on average the savings is $180 on your annual energy bills.

 Will I get information right away about potential savings?

 As long as your energy usage is available, the technician will be able to show you your estimated savings at the end of the assessment on a utility approved “Report Card”.
 You will receive a copy of the “Report Card” via email as well.

 How much does it cost?

-The co-pay of $50 is determined by the Department of Public Utility Control, and is subject to change.
+The co-pay of $50 is determined by the Energy Efficiency Board, and is subject to change.
+Please note that the co-pay will increase to $75 starting January 1, 2024.
 The CT Energy Efficiency Fund pays the remaining cost of the visit.
-The program is funded by a small surcharge on your electric and gas utility bills.
+Energize ConnecticutSM program is funded by a charge on customer energy bills.

 Why do some people qualify for rebates and others do not?

 Depending on how your home is heated; a variety of rebates are available.
-Your HES Tech will explain which ones you qualify for.
+Your Home Energy SolutionsSM Technician will explain which ones you qualify for.
 You can find additional information on rebates on our website.

 What if I don’t want the light bulbs or shower heads?